micmejia/bible-dump/AMPC/Matthew/Matt 8.md

-And thus He fulfilled what was spoken by the prophet Isaiah, He Himself took [[^h]in order to carry away] our weaknesses _and_ infirmities and bore [^i]away our diseases.
+And thus He fulfilled what was spoken by the prophet Isaiah, He Himself took [in order to carry away] our weaknesses _and_ infirmities and bore away our diseases.